Burgyn/burgyn.github.io/_posts/2024-02-12-timeprovider.md

 }
 ```

-`TimeProvider.System` is available for standard usa cases.
+`TimeProvider.System` is available for standard use cases.
 Inject it where you need it.

 ```csharp
 // 👇 Use System time provider in your code